conan-io/docs/howtos/custom_generators.rst

 .. note::

     This is a regular conan package.
-You could for example embed this example in a ``test_package`` folder, create a conanfile.py that invokes premake4 in the build() method, and use ``conan test`` to automatically test your custom generator with a real project
+You could for example embed this example in a *test_package* folder, create a *conanfile.py* that invokes premake4 in the build() method, and use :command:`conan test` to automatically test your custom generator with a real project.